msradam/dream-meridian/WRITEUP.md

 DreamMeridian brings together **natural language spatial queries**, **offline graph routing**, and **accessible interfaces** on ARM edge hardware.
 This combination is unavailable in existing open-source tools.

-The system handles:
+The current implementation demonstrates handling of:

 - Multiple phrasings ("find me," "I need," "show me," "where is")
 - 10 POI types
 - Routes from 0.66km to 33km
 - Isochrone analysis up to 20 minutes
-- Three geographic contexts (24K to 208K nodes)
+- Multiple geographic contexts (24K to 208K nodes)

 All with 95% accuracy on hardware costing ~$150.